CommunityHoneyNetwork/chn-docs/docs/quickstart.md

                         /etc/service
 ```

 When you're ready, the server can be stopped by running `docker-compose down`.
-For now, to continue with the setup, reset the default admin account (admin@localhost) password from the auto-generated one-time password:
+For now, to continue with the setup, reset the default admin account (admin@localhost) password from the auto-generated one-time password.

+You can reset the password using the command:

+    docker-compose exec chnserver python /opt/manual_password_reset.py

+For example:

 ```
 $ docker-compose exec chnserver python /opt/manual_password_reset.py